 The general key principles of sound Corporate Governance are: observance of shareholder and employee interests, effective cooperation between the Management Board and the Supervisory Board and open and transparent communication.

 - The Company’s D&O insurance and the deductible for members of the Management Board contained therein are in line with Section 3.8 of the Code and with the regulations of the Act on the Appropriateness of Management Board Compensation (VorstAG) that was enacted in 2009.
-However, for members of the Supervisory Board, the D&O insurance contains a reasonable deductible as foreseen by the version of the Code in force before its version published on 5 August 2009.
-The Company has decided to stick to this reasonable deductible for the time being.
+However, for members of the Supervisory Board, the D&O insurance contains a “reasonable” deductible as foreseen by the version of the Code in force before its version published on 05 August 2009.
+The Company has decided to maintain this reasonable deductible for the time being.
 This decision was made in view of the Company’s interest to attract international expertise for its Supervisory Board and the fact that a deductible for non-executive directors is not very common in international practice.
-While almost half of the German companies quoted on the TecDAX do not have a respective deductible at all, the Company believes that a reasonable deductible is a good compromise.
+Whilst a lot of the German companies quoted on the TecDAX do not have a respective deductible at all, the Company believes that a reasonable deductible is a good compromise.

 Management Board Supervisory Board